Radstadion

 Radstadion was a velodrome located in Olympiapark in Munich, Germany.
 They hosted the track portion of the cycling competitions for the 1972 Summer Olympics.

 The track was 285.714 m long by 7 m wide with banking that varied between 11.56 and 48.32 degrees.

 Demolition and new arena

 The Radstadion was demolished in 2015 to make way for a new multi-purpose arena.
-The SAP Garden should offer a maximum of 11,500 seats and should cost around 100 million euros.
-It will be the new home of the ice hockey club EHC Red Bull München and the basketball team of Bayern Munich.
-The construction of the new arena should begin in the winter of 2019 with the groundbreaking ceremony.
-In the late summer of 2021, the SAP Garden should be completed.
-The new building is designed by Danish architects 3XN.
+The SAP Garden offers a maximum of 12,500 seats and cost around 100 million euros.
+It is the new home of the ice hockey club EHC Red Bull München and the basketball team of Bayern Munich.
+The construction of the new arena began in the winter of 2019 with the groundbreaking ceremony.
+The new building was designed by Danish architects 3XN.
 The costs are borne by the owner of the EHC Red Bull München, the Red Bull GmbH.